 IMPORTANT!
 Financial Aid book purchasing on the bookstore website is available beginning January 4, 2021.
 Bookstore pick-up will begin January 11, 2021.

 UTILIZE Dropboxes at the Piqua Campus—located outside the Robinson Student Career Center and outside the North Hall entrance.

 From the beginning of your college journey—until the end—our advisors are here for you.
 There are various types of advising but they all share a common goal—to provide assistance and help ensure your success.
-Our advisors play an active role in your entry to Edison State—through completion.
-They also actively participate in assisting you with your move forward upon completion at Edison State.
+Our advisors play an active role in your entry to Edison State—and they are here for you through completion.
+We encourage you to utilize our advising services.

-Edison State's student success advisors are your partners in success!
-A success advisor is likely the first advisor that you will meet with once you have made the decision to further your education.
-Success advisors meet with all new students to discuss and confirm your major, develop a Student Educational Plan that fits your goals and lifestyle and navigate your first semester at Edison State.
-They will recommend classes that you should take early on, in order to be prepared down the road.
-Together, you and your success advisor will
+Edison State's career pathways advisors are your partners in success!
+A career pathways advisor is the first advisor that you will meet with once you have made the decision to further your education.
+Together, you and your career pathways advisor will

-Awesome!
 Now you are enrolled and on your way.
-This does not mean, however, that you may not require additional assistance.
+This does not mean that you may not require additional assistance.
 Are you questioning your choice of major or just have a question about it?
 Are you unsure what courses to take and in what order?
 Do you want some advice on a course or other academic issue?
-We are still here for you!

-Current students can turn to either the faculty advisor in the their program of study, or to a success advisor in Student Services office for assistance.
+Current students can turn to the faculty advisor of their program for assistance.